 There is lots of credible research suggesting that goal setting can be used as part of a strategy to help people successfully effect positive changes in their lives, so never underestimate the power of identifying to yourself the things you want to achieve.
 Just make sure to ask yourself some key questions: Am I setting realistic goals?
 Will I need to work harder to achieve those goals?
 If you’re happy with the goals you’ve set then you should aim to develop your study plan for the year ahead with your goals in mind.
 Which, as it happens, leads us to Tip #2!

-Join GoConqr now and you’ll have access to Study Groups and Resources that we’ll provide you with a stream of tips and ideas to improve your studying.
+Join GoConqr now and you’ll have access to Study Groups and Resources that we’ll provide you with a stream of study tips for exams and ideas to improve your studying.
 All for free!

 2. Make a Study Plan